MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 #### Create a shared access signature

 For both Azure Blob Storage and Azure Data Lake Gen2 the supported authentication method is shared access signature (SAS).
-To generate a shared access signature token follow the steps below:
+One simple way to generate a shared access signature token follow the steps below.
+For more information, see [CREDENTIAL](#credential--credential_name-3).

 1. Navigate to the Azure portal, and the desired Storage Account.
 2. Navigate to your desired Container under **Data Storage** menu.